-- Heroic Wannabe: Ichijou Ayame and Yuuhi.
+- Heroic Wannabe: Ichijou Ayane and Yuuhi.

 - Hero with an F in Good: Kageaki.

-- Historical Domain Character: Hidden everywhere throughout the story.
+- Historical-Domain Character: Hidden everywhere throughout the story.

-- Honor Before Reason: The Curse of the Muramasa clan.
+- Honor Before Reason: Muramasa's curse.

 - Infant Immortality: Averted.
 The most extreme case is poor Greywand, "collected" by Kageaki minutes after she was spawned.